tlh/workgroups.el/README.md

 **Q:** Why should I use Workgroups instead of Elscreen?

-**A:** Workgroups provides persistence, base/working configs, frame-morphing and other chrome, and cleaner code.
+**A:** Workgroups provides persistence, base/working configs, morphing, frame-reversing and other chrome, as many workgroups as you want and cleaner code.
 And it's maintained.

 **Q:** What's the difference between a "window configuration", a "wconfig" and a "workgroup"?